 This not only saves a significant amount of time but also preserves valuable details like order history.
 The key factor to consider is the accessibility of the database on the current site and exporting it in a compatible format for the new system.
 Let’s find a solution for this issue in the post below!

-- Extract data from an original website
+- Extract data from the source website

 - Limitations of each method